php/web-doc/tutorial/structure.md

 (named *{LANG}*) and a *doc-base* folder, which is home to some helpful tools.

-When checking-out manual sources, you can also supply *all* as *{LANG}* making your URL `https://svn.php.net/repository/phpdoc/modules/doc-`.
-This is somehow magical module, which fetches every single language version of the manual, as well as `doc-base` folder into your `phpdoc` dir.
+When checking-out manual sources, you can also supply *all* as *{LANG}* making your URL `https://svn.php.net/repository/phpdoc/modules/doc-all`.
+This is kind of "magical" module, which fetches every single language version of the manual, as well as `doc-base` folder into your `phpdoc` dir.